Decision Tree Review

 Boosting

 Boosting is similar to bagging in the sense that we will draw a sample of observations from a data set with replacement.
 However, unlike bagging, observations are not sampled randomly.
 Boosting assigns weights to each training observation and uses the weight as a sampling distribution.
 Observations with higher weights are more likely to be drawn in the next sample.
 These weights are changed adaptively in each round.
 The weights for observations that are harder to classify are higher for the next sample - trying to increase chance of them being selected.
+We want these missed observations to have a higher chance of being in the next model to improve the chances of predicting those observations correctly the next time.
 An example of the difference in weights for a boosted sample as compared to a bagging sample is the following:

 With bagging we are only trying to create variability in the models by using training data set variation.
 The ensemble model is built simultaneously.
 However, in boosting, observations with higher sampling probability were harder to predict accurately.
 We want to improve the predictions from the model sequentially.